aitesam961/aitesam961/README.md

 </p>

 ### Who I am?
-I am **Aitesam** from Pakistan.
+I am **Aitesam**.
 I chose Electrical Engineering as a  Profession of interest and I develop embedded solutions from hobbyist level to commercial products and smetimes, industrial equipment.
 I also enjoy writing codes for Automated Bots covering Python & C Languages.